Leaving Through the Window

-Leaving Through the Window is the second studio album and major-label debut by rock band Something Corporate.
+Leaving Through the Window is the second studio album and major-label debut by American rock band Something Corporate.
 Following the success of the Drive-Thru Records-released Audioboxer (2001) EP, the band signed to their label distributor MCA Records in late 2001 after the EP caught their attention.
 The three-month recording process for Leaving Through the Window took place in studios across California and Florida, with Jim Wirt acting as producer.
 A few songs from previous releases were re-recorded for inclusion on the album; the material was anywhere from three months to three years old.
 A music video was made for "If You C Jordan" in early 2002; the group then embarked on a three-month long US tour.

 After the tour, Leaving Through the Window was released jointly by Drive-Thru and MCA Records on May 21.
 The band performed on the Warped Tour in 2002 and supported New Found Glory once on a European trek and again on a US tour through to the end of the year.
 A DVD single that featured music videos for "I Woke Up in a Car" and "If You C Jordan" was released during the US leg.
 They co-headlined a three-month US tour with the Juliana Theory, which coincided with the release of a music video for "Punk Rock Princess".
 It was released as a UK single in early March and was promoted with a tour there; at the end of the month, "If You C Jordan" was released as a single.